openstack-archive/tripleo-operator-ansible/roles/tripleo_container_image_list/README.md

 Output Variables
 ----------------

-* `tripleo_container_image_list_output`: (List|String) If tripleo_container_image_list_format is json, the results will automatically be parsed and a list is returned.
+* `tripleo_container_image_list_output`: (List|String) If tripleo_container_image_list_format is JSON, the results will automatically be parsed and a list is returned.
 If another format is used then this will be the response in String format.
 * `tripleo_container_image_list_result`: Ansible shell execution results

 Dependencies